Brightify/Fetcher/README.md

 }
 ```

-`retryRequest` is reactive variant to `retry` of `Request` (see [retry](#retry)).
+`retryRequest` is a reactive variant to `retry` of `Request` (see [retry](#retry)).

-`asResult` returns mapped sequence with `Response.result`.
+`asResult` returns a mapped sequence with `Response.result`.

 ### Thread safety

-`Fetcher` by default does many things on the background thread and because of that it needs to be thread safe.
+`Fetcher` by default does many things on the background thread, so it needs to be thread safe.
 This also applies to things like `RequestPerformer`, `RequestEnhancer`, `ErrorHandler` and so on.
-Usually all methods from these protocols are be implemented as pure functions so they don't cause any problems.
+Usually all methods from these protocols are  implemented as pure functions, so they don't cause any problems.
 Also see [DataMapper#ThreadSafety](https://github.com/Brightify/DataMapper#threadsafety).

 ## Versioning